 Then Satan stood up against Israel and moved David to number Israel. - 1 Chronicles 21:1

 Remember, words are important.
+However, sometimes the words do not tell us everything we would like to know.
 What does 2 Samuel 24:1 say?
 Read it carefully.
-Why does David order a census to be taken?
+Why does David order a census?

-David was a man after God's own heart.
-Why would he intentionally disobey God?
+In 1 Samuel 13:14 David is called “a man after God's own heart.”
+If he was that close to God, why would he intentionally disobey God?
 1 Chronicles gives us the reason...
 Satan.
-Satan took advantage of David in a weak moment, while he was unjustly upset with God, and Satan moved David to number Israel.
+He saw an op-portunity, and Satan took advantage of David in a weak moment.
+While he was unjustly upset with God, Satan moved David to number Israel.

 Now Davids heart troubled him after he had numbered the people.
 So David said to the Lord, I have sinned greatly in what I have done." - 2